lydgate/mindmeld/Meta-Mind.md

   This doesn't mean I'm opposed to any automation at all but I'm bit wary of doing that stuff too early.
 - I want to experiment with editing each other since I trust git's history.
   I am very happy for you to change my text.
-- Volleys could be as simple as using `##` for header separators and sticking on one page, then processing elsewhere.
+- Volleys could be as simple as using `##` for header separators and alternating adding to one page, then processing elsewhere.
-  We'll likely just have to trythings.
+  We'll likely just have to try things.

 ## Experiments to try

 - Agree overall structure/bullet points, write paragraphs separately, combine later
 - Divide argument up by paragraphs, alternate who writes them
 - Divide paragraphs by sentence, alternate who writes them

--
+## Readwise todo tags

+OK as mentioned above I had a look at these, basically I use one for "todo" and one for "zk."
+There are 7 things in todo (I tag things like book or movie recommendations just to note).
+And 16 things in zk (I tag things I should think through in the zettelkasten).
+I probably just need to come up with a habit of doing this.

+So I think we should just agree conventions for future tags (or we can each make up our own) and then I will have a look at pulling those into somewhere.
+They should be lightweight.
+I can always change them ALL later in a find-replace in like about 10 seconds.
+So I think just start using whatever you want and we'll work it out later.